MrLwitwma/Lina/Lina(3.0, Beta)/readme.md

 ## Fixes (From Previous Version)
 - None reported

 ##How to use
-Run the file named 'lina.py' and then go to http://127.0.0.1:5000/ Now you can use Lina
+Run the file named 'lina.py' and then go to http://127.0.0.1:5000/ now you can use Lina

 ## Usage
 To use Lina 3.0, import the `lina_respond` function from the main file.